RetroPie/RetroPie-Docs/docs/RetroPie-Ubuntu-16.04-LTS-x86-Flavor.md

 ### Section 3.9: Xbox360 Controller mappings not working correctly

-The X86 version of Retropie install does nto have the xboxdrv installed correctly.
-Please launch Retropie-Setup Manage Packacges - Drivers and install xbox drv and remap your inputs.
+The X86 version of Retropie install does not have the xboxdrv installed correctly.
+Please launch Retropie-Setup Manage Packages - Drivers and install xboxdrv and remap your inputs.

 ### Section 3.10: How do I map controls to Dolphin